Lee Hishammuddin Allen & Gledhill

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-No. Information submitted to the Land Office becomes a public document and is open for public searches to those that know the particulars of the real estate.
+No. Information submitted to the Land Office becomes public and is open for public searches to those that know the particulars of the real estate.
 Any person may make private or official searches in respect of any real estate at a prescribed fee.